Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Multigraphs for torus actions

 Property A looks technical at first glance, but is natural and seems to be an appropriate property to impose, as we shall see hereafter, because multigraphs with Property A behave well with various operations on manifolds, such as connected sum, self connected sum, and blow up.

 For instance, Figure \ref{f2} describes the action on $S^{2n}$ in Example \ref{e1}.
 For an oriented $S^1$-manifold with isolated fixed points, the author proved that there is a multigraph describing it \cite{J1}.
+Unfortunately, its proof holds if isotropy submanifolds are orientable.

-To prove our main results, we need such a multigraph to satisfy Property A. It was not explicit but the multigraph the author gave in \cite{J1} satisfied Property A. Because its proof is important, we shall review.
+To prove our main results, we need such a multigraph to satisfy Property A. It was not explicit but the multigraph the author gave in \cite{J1} satisfied Property A. Because this is important, we shall correct and review its proof.

-\begin{pro} \cite{J1} Let the circle act on a compact oriented manifold $M$ with isolated fixed points.
+\begin{pro} \cite{J1} Let the circle act on a compact oriented manifold $M$ with isolated fixed points whose isotropy submanifolds are orientable.
 Then there exists a signed labeled multigraph describing $M$ that satisfies Property A. In particular, the multigraph has no self-loops. \end{pro}

 \begin{proof}[\textbf{Review of the proof in \cite{J1}}] For each fixed point $p$, choose an orientation of $L_{p,i}$ so that each weight $w_{p,i}$ at $p$ is positive.
 To each fixed point $p$, we assign a vertex, also denoted by $p$, and assign a sign $\epsilon(p)$ to the vertex $p$.
 Let $w$ be a positive integer.
 Consider the set $M^{\ker w}$ of points in $M$ that are fixed by the $\ker w$-action.
 Let $F$ be a component of $M^{\ker w}$ which contains an $S^1$-fixed point, that is, $F \cap M^{S^1} \neq \emptyset$.
-Choose an orientation of $F$ as it is orientable by Lemma \ref{l29}.
+Choose an orientation of $F$ as it is orientable by the assumption.
 The $S^1$-action on $M$ restricts to act on $F$, and the smallest positive weight of the $S^1$-action on $F$ is $w$.
 Applying Lemma \ref{l28} to the $S^1$-action on $F$,

 where $N_p(w)=|\{i : w_{p,i}=w\}|$ is the number of times weight $w$ occurs at $p$.
 Therefore, if a fixed point $p_1 \in F^{S^1}$ with $\epsilon_F(p_1)=+1$ has weight $w$ and a fixed point $p_2 \in F^{S^1}$ with $\epsilon_F(p_2)=-1$ has weight $w$, then we can draw an edge between the corresponding vertices $p_1$ and $p_2$, giving a label $w$ to the edge, to exhaust all weights $w$ that appear at fixed points in $F^{S^1}$.
 In particular, this does not cause any self-loops.